d3jn/vizcache/README.md

+> ### This package will no longer be maintained.
+It's tends to abstract and decouple things too much for my taste, so I moved on.
+It's been used only in a few projects, so it's not a big deal.

 # Laravel Vizcache

 Simple solution for an easy and centralized way to access data and configure the way it should be cached.
 This project started as a wrapper over Laravel Cache `remember` function that eventually grew into a more flexible and powerfull tool.